skylightio/skylight-docs/app/views/chapters/_80-troubleshooting.md

 To make sure Skylight is activated, you may need to restart your Unicorn masters.

+<%= render layout: 'note', locals: { type: 'important' } do %>
-<%= render partial: "note", locals: {type: "important", note: "If you notice that the pre-fork (master) has not restarted on a typical deploy, make sure that you run a true restart (stop/start), rather than a reload."} %>
+  If you notice that the pre-fork (master) has not restarted on a typical deploy, make sure that you run a true restart (stop/start), rather than a reload.
+<% end %>

 ## Data Gaps